 Seek Out the Best Fares

-One way to know about rock bottom fares as they become available is to sign up for Southwest’s Click and Save and the Ding Program.
-With the alerts available right on your desktop, you will be prepared to jump on low fares as soon as they become available to your preferred destinations.
+One way to save on airfare costs is to sign up for Southwest’s Click N' Save and DING!
+DING displays fare alerts directly on your browser, so you will be prepared to jump on low fares as soon as they become available.

-But, beware, the fares are very time-limited.
-You need to decide fast!
+But, beware, the fares are very time-limited, so you need to book quickly.

 Join the Southwest Frequent Traveler Program